albertocaleffi/got/README.md

 $ go get github.com/albertocaleffi/got/...
 ```

-Then run `got` on a directory.
-Recursively traverse the directory structure and generate
+Then run `got` on a directory, it recursively traverse the directory structure
-Go files for all matching `.got` files.
+and generate Go files for all matching `.got` files.

 ```sh
 $ got mypkg